 Rio Grande County has received funding since February 2003 from the Persistent Drunk Driving (PDD) Cash Fund, through the Colorado Alcohol and Drug Abuse Division (ADAD) known today as the Division of Behavioral Health.
 In receiving this funding, interested key leaders began forming a coalition in March, 2003 to address the serious problem of underage drinking in our county.
 Due to the high rate of juvenile DUIs and underage drinking related arrests, the Coalition began to address the conditions that allow and promote high-risk underage drinking.

-The Rio Grande Prevention Partners is committed to reducing underage drinking behaviors, related issues, and positively influencing local social norms.
+The Rio Grande Prevention Program is committed to reducing underage drinking behaviors, related issues, and positively influencing local social norms.
 The Coalition meets monthly.
-If you are interested in becoming a member, a sponsor or would like to assist in individual activities, please contact us at email@example.com, or the Director, at (719)657-4262.
+If you are interested in becoming a member, a sponsor or would like to assist in individual activities, please contact Brandi Hazard, at firstname.lastname@example.org or by phone at (719)657-3352.